 What Happens When the Power Goes Out?

 Power outages worldwide average less than 8 hours for each incident—four hours is typical.
-But longer outages do occur—especially resulting from massive storms and weather-related phenomenon.
-In some areas power was out for months.
+But longer outages do occur—especially resulting from massive storms and weather-related phenomena.
+In some areas, power was out for months.

 Telephone companies face daunting hurdles mixing analog and digital phone technologies.
 While the telecom industry tries to design a suitable replacement for copper phone lines, Congress is facing a need to overhaul the FCC Universal Service Fund which subsidizes landline subscribers so a level playing field exists for all telephone companies trying to upgrade the infrastructure.